delalamo/delalamo.github.io/README.md

 ## **Miscellaneous**

+I speak fluent English and French and am catching up on my Spanish.
 Some of my spare time projects can be found [here](https://www.instagram.com/diegodelalamo/).